marcelwgn/UWP-Resources-Gallery/README.md

 This app shows resources provided by Windows 10 to UWP apps, such as the Segoe MDL2 icons and system colors.

+You can download the UWP Resources Gallery now [from the Microsoft Store](https://www.microsoft.com/p/uwp-resources-gallery/9pjjl433vx9r?rtc=1).

 The idea for this app is based on the XAML Controls Gallery.
 The XAML Controls Gallery can be found here: https://github.com/microsoft/Xaml-Controls-Gallery

 ### Iconspage